 7. Instant social media content.

 Hiring a photographer and/or hiring a professional photo booth are other ways you can make the most of the content opportunities at your event.
-This also will help with user-generated content.
+This also will help improve UGC.
 Naturally, people are more likely to share flattering images of themselves, so having a pro to snap some pics makes a difference!

 Inviting social media influencers or local PR teams also helps to spread the word about your event and biz.
 Often there is a fee associated with this but some are reasonably affordable.
-A tip here is to choose PR or influencers in your target audience or align with your brand messaging so it doesn’t feel fake or ‘spammy’.
+Tip: Choose PR or influencers that align with your brand messaging so it doesn’t feel fake or ‘spammy’.

 8. Collaborate with other businesses.

 Sometimes an event can be an expensive and logistically huge undertaking.
-Collaborating with other aligned businesses is a way not only to cut costs, but to leverage multiple audiences and widen your potential customer base.
+Collaborating with other small business owners is a way not only to cut costs, but to leverage multiple audiences and widen your potential customer base.

 Even if each business has a modest reach, combining forces means you are instantly doubling/tripling/quadrupling your audience.